Growers of Hillbilly Fruit. Pawpaws and Persimmons.

 Maria's Joy Pawpaw has a similar taste profile to the Tropical Treat Pawpaw but ripens slightly earlier (still late) and has more of a bubblegum undertone.

 Pollination: Other freestone pawpaw or any other grafted or seedling pawpaw tree will pollinate.
 For good pollination, plant trees 8-15 ft away from each other only.
 Pawpaws are not male and female, but rather have “male and female” flower parts on each flower.
 Every tree is capable of bearing fruit if pollinated well with pollen from another genetically different pawpaw tree.
 Hand pollination results in heaviest fruit set.

 Pawpaws are generally remarkably disease and insect resistant.
 See our pawpaw growing article for full information.

 Ripening: Mid Season

-Maria's Joy Pawpaw size at maturity: 15-20′ tall and wide, depending on location, care and pruning to reduce height.
+The Maria's Joy Pawpaw size at maturity is 15-20′ tall and wide, depending on location, care and pruning to reduce height.
 We recommend heading them at about 10″ and removing suckers, both of which keep the trees very manageable and small.

 Pawpaws (Asimina Triloba) are related to custard apples and cherimoya, in the sugar apple family, and yet they grow in the temperate zone, having moved north as Ice Age glaciers receded.
 Flavours of mango, melon, banana, raspberry and pineapple come from this creamy fruit.
 Like many fruits, if you don’t know what you’re doing and you let them get bruised, or you pick them under-ripe they won't taste very good!